 To be honest, I was really nervous the first time I travelled there.
 I had really never been to a third world country other then Mexico so I wasn’t quite sure what to expect.
 Would the poverty be overwhelming?
 Would the bugs eat me alive?
 Would the heat and humidity be unbearable?
 Was it safe?
 I really had no idea….

 Now I’ve travelled a fair bit; Europe, Caribbean, Mexico, Japan, Canada, good portions of the US and Hawaii, but NOTHING I had experienced before was anything like Bali.

 Despite extending our stay, the time went by SO fast.
 As the saying goes, time flies when you’re having fun!
 In fact, Jason and I had such an amazing trip that we seriously pondered the possibility of buying land and building a house with a little yoga studio in it.
-Unfortunately, it turns out that the Indonesian government has made it extremely difficult for foreigners to operate a business there full time, but we can moonlight as locals by hosting retreats.
-Yay!
+Unfortunately, it turns out that the Indonesian government has made it extremely difficult for foreigners to operate a business there full time, but we can moonlight as locals by hosting retreats, a dream come true!

 After an extended stay of nearly three months, I remember crying on the plane when I left; so sad to leave a place that really felt like a home away from home.
 We decided right then than there that we had to go back.
 Very fortunately, I had an opportunity to return the following year to teach on the same training I had taken the year before to get my certification.
 Obviously I was SO excited and returned in the fall of 2011, scheduled to stay for just under another two months.